aha-app/aha-services/docs/tfs_on_premise.md

 * Authentication with TFS is done using NTLM.
 * One Aha! product is associated with one TFS project.
-* A feature can be sent to the TFS server using the _Send to Team Foundation Server_ item in the _Action_ menu on the features page.
+* A feature can be sent to the TFS server using the _Send to Team Foundation Server_ item in the _Send_ dropdown next to the integrations field on the features page.
 * Requirements are sent to TFS together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
 * If you set up a subscription in TFS the integration can receive updates about name changes, description changes or status changes.